martinopiaggi/polimi-notes/README.md

 ## Main features

 - Every course note is divided in macro subjects plain markdown notes but it has also a PDF file.
-- Topics are **interconnected** through **markdown links**, allowing for easy navigation and exploration of related topics directly from Github (*yeah still not enough connection ..
-Work In Progress*).
+- Topics are **interconnected** through **markdown links**, allowing for easy navigation and exploration of related topics directly from Github.
 - **Courses marked with WIP are incomplete** as I am still working on them, studying them, or procrastinating the note refactoring.
-- If you open this repository with Obsidian.md (or similar softwares) you also have a one-click graph visualization of the notes interconnections.
+- If you open this repository with [Obsidian.md](https://obsidian.md/) (or similar softwares) you also have a one-click graph visualization of the notes interconnections.

 ## Courses index